Career in Oral and Maxillofacial Surgery in India 2024-25: Admission, Course, Career, Jobs & Salary

 Career in Oral and Maxillofacial Surgery: From the name Oral Surgery itself, it is understood that it deals with surgical procedures.
 Oral and maxillofacial surgery is a surgical speciality focusing on esthetic surgery of the face, facial trauma surgery, the oral cavity, head and neck, mouth, and jaws, as well as facial cosmetic surgery/facial plastic surgery, including cleft lip and cleft palate surgery.
 Maxillofacial Surgeons, also known as Oral surgeons, are hospital-trained dentists who have specialised in Oral Surgery.

 There are some points in your life when your dentist refers you to an Oral Surgeon when you have to extract your tooth, do bone grafting, do jaw advancement surgeries, get dental implants or any other surgical procedures.
-This article lets the readers know about Oral and Maxillofacial surgery and help them decide whether or not to choose it as a career.
+This article lets the readers know about Oral and Maxillofacial surgery and helps them decide whether or not to choose it as a career.

 Subscribe Us to get Latest Updates from India's Top Universities.